How to Make an Offer on a Home

 Step 6: Earnest Money

 Earnest money is a payment to show your seriousness towards the home purchase.
-The funds are put in an escrow account.
-If the borrower fails to go through with the home sale, not connected to a contingency, the earnest money will go to the seller.
+The funds are put in an escrow account typically held by the title company of the seller’s agent.
+If the borrower fails to go through with the home sale and is not connected to a contingency, the earnest money will go to the seller.
 If the home sale is a success, the earnest money goes toward the down payment and closing costs.

 The amount is usually 1% to 2% of the home price.
 The larger the amount, the more attractive your offer because sellers see you have the funds to purchase the home.

 Offer letters need the following information:

 - The address of the property being sold